abdijabar96/aiexam/replit.md

 ## User Preferences
 None specified yet.

+## Usage Instructions

+### For Administrators
+1. Visit `/admin` to access the admin panel
+2. Login with your admin password (set in ADMIN_PASSWORD secret)
+3. Click "Generate New Code" to create access codes
+4. Share the generated codes with users
+5. View active and used codes in the dashboard
+6. Delete codes that are no longer needed

+### For Users
+1. Visit the main page
+2. Enter the access code provided by your administrator
+3. Once verified, you'll have permanent access (stored in browser)
+4. Select a subject and start asking questions

 ## Known Issues
 - Browser console shows HMR WebSocket warnings - these are cosmetic and don't affect functionality
 - CDN Tailwind warning in production - consider installing Tailwind CSS properly for production builds

+## Future Improvements
+- Add session expiration for admin tokens
+- Implement server-side validation of admin sessions on page load
+- Add optional expiration time for user access codes
+- Improve error handling for network failures in admin panel